 For instance, if you are storing taller items, you will have to space the shelves further apart.
 If you want a lot of shelves that store many smaller items, you can space them a little closer together.

-Permanent shelving is easiest to install, but there is a chance that you will waste space when you come home with items that are either too short or too tall.
+Permanent shelving is easiest to install, but there is a chance you will waste space when you come home with items that are either too short or too tall.

-When attaching the track to your adjustable pantry shelves, you should consider the weight of the items that the shelves will be holding.
+When attaching the track to your adjustable pantry shelves, you should consider the weight of the items the shelves will be holding.
 If possible, use wall studs to give the track as much support as possible.

-Choose metal shelving for a durable that looks sleek.
+Choose metal shelving for a durable option that looks sleek.
 Wire shelving is inexpensive and allows crumbs and other spills to drop through to the floor where it can easily be cleaned.

 If you plan to build a pantry in an existing closet, consider putting shelves up much higher than you would normally be able to reach.

 This gives you more space to store appliances you may not use often, like a rice cooker or Crock-Pot.
-Leave a small space in the bottom of the pantry to store a step stool so that you can reach those shelves.
+Leave a small space in the bottom of the pantry to store a step stool so you can reach those shelves.